 We lead up to parang in the first hour of the show by touching on popular Christmas music from around the world, pausing to contemplate the political and even subversive implications of Christmas songs from black and marginalized communities across the Black Atlantic.
 Hopefully, it will also spark some good old Christmas cheer.

-Tune in on Friday, November 27th from 2pm-4pm Freetown and UK time (9am-11am EST) on the Worldwide FM live feed.
+Tune in on Friday, November 27th from 2pm-4pm UK time (9am-11am EST) on the Worldwide FM live feed.
 If you miss it, visit our show page where the show will be archived.
 For those of you following us on Mixcloud the shows will continue to be reposted there.